zackmdavis/Less_Wrong_Drafts/evolution_analogy.md

 But even selective breeding basically works.
 We successfully domesticate loyal dogs and meaty livestock.
 If we started breeding dogs for intelligence as well as being loyal and friendly to us, I'd expect them to still be approximately loyal and friendly as they started to surpass our intelligence, and to grant us equity in their hyperdog star empire.
 Not that that's necessarily a good idea—[I'd rather pass the world on to another generation of humans](https://www.lesswrong.com/posts/vwnSPgwtmLjvTK2Wa/amputation-of-destiny) [than a new dominant species](https://www.lesswrong.com/posts/gb6zWstjmkYHLrbrg/can-t-unbirth-a-child), even a friendly one.
 But your position doesn't seem to be, "Creating a new dominant species is a huge responsibility; we should take care to get the details right."
 Rather, you don't seem to think we can exert meaningful control over the outcome at all.
 Why?

 Before the intermission, I asked how your pessimism about aligning AGI using training data was consistent with deep learning basically working.
-You said something about there being a fact of the training distribution, the test distribution, and the optimizer.
+My pet example was the result where mechanistic interpretability researchers were able to confirm that training on modular arithmetic problems resulted in the network in fact learning a modular addition algorithm.
+You said something about that being a fact of the training distribution, the test distribution, and the optimizer, which wouldn't work for friendly AI.
 Can you explain that?

 **Doomimir**: _[sighing]_ [If I must.](https://twitter.com/ESYudkowsky/status/1744066823962947905) There's a vast space of possible programs that do correct arithmetic mod _p_ for inputs up to a googol.
 If you select the shortest such program, my guess is that it would work for inputs over a googol as well.
 That's a sense in which I'll affirm that training data can "shape behavior", as you put it.